-This is an acute upper respiratory tract infection, but sometimes it infects the skin.
+Diphtheria is a toxin-mediated bacterial acute upper respiratory tract infection, but sometimes it infects the skin.
 Hippocrates first described the disease in the 4th century BC and major epidemics swept through Europe in the 17th century.
 It was known as 'the strangling angel of children'.

 - Corynebacterium diphtheriae is a Gram-positive, aerobic, non-motile, rod-shaped bacterium.

-- The bacterium is classified as gravis, mitis or intermedius.
+- The bacterium is classified as gravis, mitis, intermedius, or belfanti.

 - Pharyngeal or cutaneous diphtheria is caused by toxigenic strains of C. diphtheriae and occasionally by Corynebacterium ulcerans.
 The latter is usually an infection of cattle.